Jafner/Jafner.net/modules/stacks/qbittorrent/README.md

 User `animosity22` posted a quick python script [on Github](https://github.com/qbittorrent/qBittorrent/issues/11469#issuecomment-553459887) to find, print, and delete all torrents with the 'Unregistered torrent' message from the tracker.

 But that script used hardcoded credentials for host, username, and password.
 We don't want that if it will be entered into version control.
 So I had ChatGPT rewrite the script for me to make those user-inputted.
-It can be found [here](../../scripts/remove_trumped_torrents.py).

 ### Using the Script
 Prerequisites: